Metastatic breast cancer: "Alternative" therapies

+"Complementary" therapies

-While there is no evidence that any alternative treatments will cure cancer, there are treatments that may alleviate symptoms and improve quality of life for patients.
-When integrated into a broader medical treatment plan, these are sometimes referred to as "complementary" or "integrative" therapies.
+While they do not treat the cancer itself, there are evidence-based treatments that may help to alleviate symptoms and improve quality of life for patients, when integrated into a broader medical treatment plan.
+These are sometimes referred to as "complementary" or "integrative" therapies.

 For example, patients may find hypnosis, massage, meditation, relaxation techniques, tai chi or yoga to be helpful for issues such as stress, pain, nausea, and difficulty sleeping.
 Gentle exercise and a healthy diet can contribute to overall well-being and quality of life.
 Some early research suggests that women who refrain from eating for at least 13 hours overnight are less likely to have a cancer recurrence, possibly due to differences in insulin, ketone or glucose metabolism.
 As yet, the effects of nutrition and exercise on cancers are not well understood and some theories are controversial.

-Patients have been shown to face a greater risk of mortality if they refuse or delay scientifically-proven treatments in favor of alternative therapies.
+However, patients have been shown to face a greater risk of mortality if they refuse or delay scientifically-proven treatments in favor of alternative therapies.
 This is also true in the case of complementary therapies.
 A study published in JAMA Oncology compared the survival of those who used complementary cancer treatments and those who used only the medical cancer treatments recommended by their doctors.
 They found that those who used complementary treatments during cancer treatment were more likely to refuse some of the conventional cancer treatments their doctors recommended, resulting in a higher risk of dying as compared to those who used no complementary treatments at all.
 Those most likely to choose complementary treatments were young, affluent, well-educated women with private insurance.

 "Complementary medicine can be quite useful when used in addition to all physician-prescribed cancer therapies," says Dr. Park.
 "However, what is harmful is when patients believe that they can use it to replace surgery, radiation therapy, chemotherapy, hormonal therapy, or immunotherapy, or if it is used without the knowledge of their cancer physicians."

-Experimental therapies

-Treatment of metastatic breast cancer is currently an active area of research.
-Several medications are in development or in phase I/II trials.
-Typically, new medications and treatments are first tested in metastatic cancer before trials in primary cancer are attempted.
-Another area of research aims to find combination treatments that provide higher efficacy with reduced toxicity and side effects.